garagehive/garagehive.github.io/docs/garagehive-import-exported-data-to-quickbooks-online.md

 ---
 layout: docs
-title: How to Import Your Exported Data Into QuickBooks Online
+title: DRAFT - *How to Import Your Exported Data Into QuickBooks Online
 ---

 <a name="top"></a>

+# We are still working on this article!
+We are currently reviewing this article before it is published, check back later.

 # How to Import Your Exported Data Into QuickBooks
 If you're using **QuickBooks** as your accounting system, you'll need to import the data you [exported from Garage Hive](garagehive-finance-accountancy-export.html){:target="_blank"} and ensure that your accounting system is [integrated with Garage Hive](garagehive-quickbooks-online-integration.html){:target="_blank"}.
 Here's how to import the data: